camper-1as

 The big expense came with the water heater.
 It still had the original Suburban water heater in a non-working condition, but after some cleaning of the ignitor and the gas heater inlet, it looked to be working properly.

 On it's very first outing the original hard wired gas detector proved it's worth, as did the new battery powered CO detector.
 The water heater seemed to be creating CO which entered the cabin.
-It wasn't life threatening as the CO sensor did not reach a trigger level, but was showing a rapidly increasing level.
+It wasn't life threatening as the battery powered CO sensor did not reach a trigger level, but was showing a rapidly increasing level.
 So the safety features did what they should, and made us aware of a potentially life threatening issue well ahead of time.
-The gas sensor also cuts off the gas supply, a feature no longer required, but something I would view as essential.
+The origional gas sensor also cuts off the gas supply, a feature no longer required, but something I would view as essential.
 The gas sensor type used is also sensitive to CO, so that is what triggered the alarm and gas shutoff.
-It took more than an hour for the detector to purge and allow the gas to be used.
+It took more than an hour for the detector to purge and allow the gas to be used again.

 A solar panel had been added, with it's controller and also another battery charger.